kyamagu/mexopencv/README.markdown

 Note that you need to find the correct path to the shared object.
 For example, `/usr/lib64/` instead of `/usr/lib/`.
 You can use `locate` command to find the location of the shared object.
+On Mac OS X, this environmental variable is named `DYLD_INSERT_LIBRARIES`.

-On Mac OS X, this variable is named `DYLD_INSERT_LIBRARIES`.
-You can check `ldd` command line tool to check the dependency of the mex file in linux.
-On mac, you can use `otool -L` command.
+To find what library is incompatible, use `ldd` command both in the unix shell and within matlab to one of the compiled mex file.
+For example,

-Developer documentation can be generated with doxygen if installed
+    $ ldd +cv/imread.mexa64    # within UNIX shell

-    $ make doc
+    >> !ldd +cv/imread.mexa64  % within Matlab

-This will create html and latex files under `doc/`.
+If the output of the `ldd` command gives you different line, that library is likely to be incompatible.
+Try to preload such a library before launching matlab.
+On mac, you can use `otool -L` command instead.

 Windows
 -------